 The trick is to take the designation process once step at a time.
 Determine whether or not you have a confined space, then look to see if you have a PRCS.
 Break the definitions apart as needed to help you figure this out.
 In fact, OSHA provides a good flowchart at 29 CFR 1910.146 Appendix A to help you make your decision.

 What About Confined Spaces on Construction Sites?

 A final note: notice that all references are to the 29 CFR 1910 – OSHA Regulations for General Industry.
 At the time of this writing, there is no Confined Space standard for Construction.
 One had been proposed that contained five different classifications of a confined space, but it was never made into law.

 Currently, construction tends to follow the 1910 regulation as the accepted industry practice.
-The training and education portion of the Construction regulations places the on the employer the responsibility of training their employees on the hazards of confined spaces, what precautions to take, what PPE is needed and what emergency precautions and equipment are required.
+The training and education portion of the Construction regulations places responsibility on the employer to train their employees about the hazards of confined spaces, what precautions to take, what PPE is needed and what emergency precautions and equipment are required.
 Any citations regarding confined spaces issued to construction contractors would most likely reference the General Duty Clause or the training and education portion of the Construction regulations 29 CFR 1926.21.